 Once the protected species interest of a site is understood, it may be necessary to alter the extent or nature of a development design, or the timing of work.

-Our ecologists hold a broad range of survey licences and we are able to survey and advise on development implications for species including the following:
+Our ecologists hold a broad range of survey licences, and low impact class licences for water vole and bats.
+We are able to survey and advise on development implications for species including the following: